In the early hours of June 1st, 1974, Ted Bundy abducted 22-year-old Brenda Carol Ball from the Flame Tavern in Burien, Washington.

 The police didn’t see a link between her and the other girls.

 When Brenda Carol Ball first disappeared, the police did not believe that her case was related to the other missing girls.

 Lynda Healy, Donna Gail Manson, Susan Rancourt and Roberta Kathleen Parks were all abducted from college campuses.
-Brenda, on the other hand, was slightly older and had vanished after spending the night in a dive bar.
+Brenda, on the other hand, was slightly older and had vanished after spending the night at a dive bar.

 To add to all of this, Ball had a history of leaving for days at a time.

 According to King County detective Robert Keppel, there just didn’t seem to be anything in common.

 Because of this, the authorities didn’t make her case public until August 7th.

 The police weren’t the only ones who were hesitant to connect the dots.